unicode-org/cldr/docs/ldml/tr35-general.md

 Different locales have different preferences for which unit or combination of units is used for a particular usage, such as measuring a person’s height.
 This is more fine-grained than merely a preference for metric versus US or UK measurement systems.
 For example, one locale may use meters alone, while another may use centimeters alone or a combination of meters and centimeters; a third may use inches alone, or (informally) a combination of feet and inches.

-The `<unitPreferenceData>` element, described in [Preferred Units for Specific Usages](tr35-info.md#Preferred_Units_For_Usage), provides information on which unit or combination of units is used for various purposes in different locales, with options for the level of formality and the scale of the measurement (e.g measuring the height of an adult versus that of an infant).
+The `<unitPreferenceData>` element, described in [Preferred Units for Specific Usages](tr35-info.md#Preferred_Units_For_Usage), provides information on which unit or combination of units is used for various purposes in different locales, with options for the level of formality and the scale of the measurement (e.g. measuring the height of an adult versus that of an infant).

 ### 6.9 <a name="Private_Use_Units" href="#Private_Use_Units">Private-Use Units</a>